Aantonjoe12/Stock_Price_Analysis_AAPL/README.md

 - Visualizes closing prices and the distribution of daily returns.

-- Computes key metrics including average daily return, annualized return, daily and annualized volatility, and extreme single-day gains and losses.
+- Computes key metrics including average daily return, annualised return, daily and annualised volatility, and extreme single-day gains and losses.

 - Generates a risk-return profile with a summary of growth trends and volatility.